LisaKathi/CS-Project/README.md

 # CS-Project
 The group project for the Computer Science course at the University of St. Gallen.

+Our final product can be found in myappfinal.py

 Overview of the Notebooks / Python files & Dataframes:

 1) Original Dataset